 The output voltage can be continuously monitored for undervoltage.
-When undervoltage protection is enabled (UVP = VCC), if the output is less than 70% of the error-amplifier trip voltage, undervoltage protection is triggered.
-If an overvoltage protection threshold is set, the DL low-side gate driver is forced high.
-This activates the low-side MOSFET switch, which rapidly discharges the output capacitor, reduces the input voltage, and grounds the outputs.
-If the overvoltage protection is disabled (OVP = VCC) and an undervoltage event occurs, the gate drivers are turned off and the outputs float.
+When undervoltage protection is enabled (UVP = $V{CC}$ ), if the output is less than 70% of the error-amplifier trip voltage, undervoltage protection is triggered.
+If an undervoltage protection threshold is set, the DL low-side gate driver is forced low and the outputs float.
 Connect UVP to GND to disable undervoltage protection.